 ABOUT BJCE AUSTRALIA

 BJCE Australia [Beijing Jingneng Clean Energy (Australia) Holding Pty Ltd] is the Australian arm of BJCE, one of Beijing’s largest clean energy generation companies.
 BJCE entered the Australian renewable energy market in 2014 by purchasing Gullen Range Wind Farm and setting up its Australian headquarters in Sydney, NSW.
+BJCE Australia was formed in mid-2017.

 Looking after the communities where we operate is paramount to BJCE Australia.
 In 2018, our Gullen Range Wind Farm Project was a finalist for the Clean Energy Council’s Business Community Engagement Award.
-We will prioritise acting responsibly and transparently as we continue to grow in the Australian market.

 OUR PROJECTS